People use tablets for different things. Some browse the web, others read their email and some use it as an entertainment device.

 Turn on automatic back-up on a tablet by going to the app menu, selecting Settings – Automatic Backup and turn the toggle On.
 On a tablet or phone you can choose to back-up Pictures and Videos.
 On a PC or Mac, you can also back up desktop folders, music and documents.
 Check out the video above to find out more.

-Users of Android tablets, such as the Tesco Hudl, can turn on automatic backups to back up app information, settings and wi-fi passwords by heading to Settings > Backup & reset > Back up my data.
+Users of Android tablets can turn on automatic backups to back up app information, settings and wi-fi passwords by heading to Settings - Backup - Back up to Google Drive.